-A boil is a delicate lesion, so you should not put any pressure on it, because doing so could be dangerous, allowing bacteria to invade the bloodstream and infect other parts of your body (sepsis).
+A boil is a delicate lesion, so you shouldn’t put any pressure on it.
+Doing so could be dangerous, allowing bacteria to invade the bloodstream and infect other parts of your body (sepsis).
 When you get a boil on your lips or nose, it can be very risky to pop it, because the infection could even reach your brain (meningitis).

 The affected area must remain very clean

-When you clean a boil, you must use appropriate gloves, and regardless of whether or not you use gloves, you should wash your hands very well after cleaning the area and before preparing food so that you can avoid intoxicating others.
+When you clean a boil, you must use appropriate gloves.
+But most importantly, you should wash your hands very well after cleaning the area and before preparing food so that you can avoid intoxicating others.

 Warning signs to head straight to the doctor

-If you are treating a boil and start to experience the following symptoms, you should go to the doctor as soon as possible, because these are clear signs that the infection is spreading:
+If you’re treating a boil and start to experience the following symptoms, you should go to the doctor as soon as possible.
+These are clear signs that the infection is spreading:

-- There is a large red area around the boil.
+- There’s a large red area around the boil.

 - The lymph nodes close to the boil are somewhat painful.